 SUBMISSION, PEER REVIEW, AND EDITORIAL PROCESS

-The peer review and editorial processes are facilitated through an online editorial system and email notifications.
+An online editorial system and email notifications facilitate the peer review and editorial processes.
 Your-Safe-Abortion website displays step-by-step descriptions of the editorial process and lists all necessary instructions and links.
 These links are also included in the respective email notification.

 General: Publication and authorship